 The model provides fresh insight into the consequences of the energy transition.
 It establishes various levels of pressure on the resources studied and reveals that common metals may also be exposed to considerable risks.

-More than 90% of currently known copper resources may have been consumed by 2050.
+Almost 90% of currently known copper resources may have been extracted by 2050.

 This forecast is based less on the consumption of copper in the electricity network and transport sector (less than one third of global consumption), and more on consumption in the consumer goods, industrial and construction sectors where considerable growth is expected to continue in the coming decades.